March ~ 2016

 This journey went on for a few months.
 Through the worst months to be honest.
 October-January I think it was.
 That meant all major dessert and candy holidays.
 Halloween, Thanksgiving, Christmas, my Birthday, New Years, etc. I did however have a french fry birthday cake on December 30th, and those were probably the best tasting french fries I’ve ever eaten in my life.

 I don’t remember how much longer I continued on completely sugar and grain free, but I do know that once Spring arrived, I was a much happier, healthier, and thinner 5th grade girl.
 I didn’t realize it at the time, but I was sort of a chubby 10 year old.
 Luckily this way of eating helped me control this.
-That same Spring, my cute little inspired Grandma had me on her radio show (DeVona’s Health & Wellness) to talk about what I’d accomplished and the details of my journey.
+That same Spring, my cute little inspired Grandma had me on her radio show, DeVona’s Health & Wellness, to talk about what I’d accomplished and the details of my journey.
 She was super proud of me for being able to make such dietary changes and sticking to them as a 10 year old!
 I miss her!
-Her web site and some of her radio archives are still live if you have any interest in listening.
-She has always been great on the radio, and we’re lucky to have her voice with us… 💕
+She has always been great on the radio, and we’re lucky to have her voice with us via recordings of her show. 💕

 After this point in my life I was always more conscious of what I was putting into my body.
 I read the labels on everything, and I knew anything that rhymed with “gross” (Sucralose, Dextrose, Maltose) was some form of sugar.
 I tried to avoid most of it, but I wasn’t avidly eating a sugar/grain free diet per say.
 Because I was conscious of what I was eating, I only ever had one other flare up of my psoriasis and it was resolved quickly because of these health strategies my mom and I had followed.